-Soil erosion is an issue affecting many regions of the world and can have severe consequences for the environment and humanity (e.g., water pollution or food production) (Pimentel et al., 1995; Pimentel and Burgess, 2013; O'Mara, 2012; Alewell et al., 2009, 2020).
-In Switzerland, grasslands of mountain and hill slopes can be strongly affected by soil erosion, which can be caused by natural (e.g., precipitation events) and anthropogenic processes (e.g., land-use management) (Tasser et al., 2003; Meusburger and Alewell, 2008; Zweifel et al., 2019; Geitner et al., 2021; Lepeška, 2016).
-The most visible form of erosion in

-1Department of Environmental Sciences, University of Basel, Bernoullistrasse 30, 4056 Basel, Switzerland grassland soils showing bare soil areas can be categorised as shallow erosion (Geitner et al., 2021) (Figure 1).
-These shallow erosion sites are mainly triggered by prolonged and intense rainfall events (shallow landslides) or through abrasion by snow (snow gliding, avalanches) (Wiegand and Geitner, 2010; Geitner et al., 2021).
-However, in many cases, a combination of these processes can lead to shallow erosion sites and triggering processes cannot be distinguished from aerial photos.
+Soil erosion is an issue affecting many regions of the world and can have severe consequences for the environment and humanity (e.g. water pollution or food production) (Pimentel et al., 1995; Pimentel and Burgess, 2013; O'Mara, 2012; Alewell et al., 2009, 2020).
+In Switzerland, grasslands of mountain and hill slopes can be strongly affected by soil erosion, which can be caused by natural (e.g. precipitation events) and anthropogenic processes (e.g. land-use management) (Tasser et al., 2003; Meusburger and Alewell, 2008; Zweifel et al., 2019; Geitner et al., 2021; Lepeška, 2016).
+The most visible form of erosion in grassland soils showing bare soil areas can be categorised as shallow erosion (Geitner et al., 2021) (Fig. 1).
+These shallow-erosion sites are mainly triggered by prolonged and intense rainfall events (shallow landslides) or through abrasion by snow (snow gliding, avalanches) (Wiegand and Geitner, 2010; Geitner et al., 2021).
+However, in many cases, a combination of these processes can lead to shallow-erosion sites, and triggering processes cannot be distinguished from aerial photos.
 Therefore, we use the term shallow landslides in our regions and the frame of this study with no implication of the triggering event.